 We’ve never been able to find a photo of the damaged car.

 Were you there at Amaroo that day in 1978?
-If you’ve got any information about the crash or a photo of the remains of the car please share it on our Facebook page here.
+If you’ve got any information about the crash or a photo of the remains of the car, drop us a note HERE.